Polkadoty/armada-list-builder/public/faq.md

 ## How often is the data updated?

-We strive to keep our data up-to-date with the latest releases and errata.
-Current content is being uploaded into the api, and we plan to have functionality for future user-generated content.
+I strive to keep the data up-to-date with the latest releases and errata.
+Current content is being uploaded into the API, and I have functionality for user-generated content.

 ## I found a bug or have a suggestion.
 How can I report it?

-Please visit our GitHub repository and open an issue.
-We appreciate your feedback!
+Please visit our GitHub repository [here](https://github.com/Polkadoty/armada-list-builder) and open an issue.
+I appreciate your feedback!

 ## Is my fleet data saved?